Anton-Gladyshev/pypty/docs/custom_presets.md

 # **_PyPty Parameters for Creating Custom Presets_**

 ---

-All functions in PyPty work dictionary describing your preset.
-We tend to name it `pypty_params`.
-The main function of PyPty package providing an iterative ptychographic reconsturction is launched via `run()` functon from  [pypty.iterative](reference/iterative.md)  module.
-It takes a single argument- `pypty_params`.

-For an easy preset configuration, please refer to the `pypty.initialize` module.
-It allows easy creation of all arrays.
-However, for a non-trivial experiment please follow this guide to create your own dictionary and fill in the requiered entries.
+In PyPty, all functions operate using a dictionary that defines your reconstruction setup.
+This dictionary is typically named `pypty_params`.

+The core function for running iterative ptychographic reconstruction is [`pypty.iterative.run()`](reference/iterative.md), which accepts `pypty_params` as its single argument.

+For simple setups, we recommend using the [`pypty.initialize`](reference/initialize.md) module, which helps generate common parameters and arrays automatically.
+However, for more complex or custom experiments, this guide explains how to construct your own `pypty_params` dictionary manually.

+---

-## Lambda-type in PyPty
+## Lambda-Type Parameters in PyPty

-Before starting this guide, one important usage case must be discussed.
-PyPty is an iterative algorithm and, as you will see, it requires a number of input parameters.
-Some of these parameters can be specified in an iteration-dependent fashion using a lambda function.
-This function should take a single input argument and return the desired value for a given epoch.
+Before diving into parameter details, it's important to understand a special type of input PyPty supports: **lambda-type parameters**.

+Because PyPty is iterative, some parameters can be adjusted depending on the current epoch.
+To do this, use a lambda function that takes the current epoch number as input and returns a value dynamically.

+### Example

-For example, if you want to apply `smart_memory` parameter every 10 epochs, you can set `smart_memory` in `pypty_params` dictionary as:
+To apply the `smart_memory` flag only every 10 epochs, set it like this:

 ```python
 smart_memory: lambda x: x % 10 == 0;